 A Faculty College is called by the Chief Academic Officer, and includes sessions dedicated to faculty development as noted above.
-Professors, Associate Professors, and Assistant Professors are expected to attend, and Part-time Professors may be invited at the discretion of the Chief Academic Officer.
+Full-time faculty are expected to attend and Part-time Faculty may be invited at the discretion of the Chief Academic Officer.